Become a Judge: How to Begin Your APHA Judges Career - APHA: American Paint Horse Association

 • The apprentice must attend horseIQ Live.
 If you are not currently carded in another recognized equine association, you must attend horseIQ Live prior to submitting your application.
 If you are already carded in another equine association, attend horseIQ Live by the end of your first year of being an Apprentice Judge Applicant.

-• To find judges to apprentice under, refer to the Online Judges Directory.
+• To find judges to apprentice under, refer to the Calendar of Events Online Judges Directory.

 • A completed Apprentice Judge Application or an APHA Judge Application must be on file with APHA.
 Apprentice judges must be current APHA members in good standing.